 Roman and Gareth watched them disappear back into the city smog.
 When they were fully out of sight, Roman tapped Gareth’s arm.
 “The others are waiting.
 Let’s go.”

-Outside the city walls, three half-loaded wagons and horses for the diplomats waited.
+Outside the city walls, horses for the diplomats and three half-loaded wagons waited.
 There were no Unity or Alfheim symbols or banners on any of it, nothing to give away the official nature of their mission.
 The group looked like any other group of merchants or travelers preparing for a journey.

 Thea saw them first, holding her skirts and jogging over, her smile tired but excited.